isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 <ol style="list-style-type: lower-alpha">
  <li><u>For SMEs</u></li>
 <ol style="list-style-type: lower-roman">
-<li>The tenant-occupier is a company/entity incorporated in Singapore in the period 1 April 2020 to 31 May 2020, and the Singapore group of entities’<sup><a href="#fn3">3</a></sup> aggregate revenue is not more than S$100 million for the Financial Year 2018 or a later appropriate period where applicable<sup><a href="#fn4">4</a></sup>; and</li>
+<li>The tenant-occupier is a company/entity incorporated in Singapore in the period 1 April 2020 to 31 May 2020, and the Singapore group of entities’<sup><a href="#fn3" id="ref3">3</a></sup> aggregate revenue is not more than S$100 million for the Financial Year 2018 or a later appropriate period where applicable<sup><a href="#fn4" id="ref4">4</a></sup>; and</li>
-<li>The tenant-occupier suffered at least a 35% drop in average monthly gross income at the outlet level from 1 April to 31 May 2020, compared to 1 April to 31 May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 2019<sup><a href="#fn5">5</a></sup>.</li>
+<li>The tenant-occupier suffered at least a 35% drop in average monthly gross income at the outlet level from 1 April to 31 May 2020, compared to 1 April to 31 May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 2019<sup><a href="#fn5" id="ref5">5</a></sup>.</li>
 </ol>
- <li><u>For NPOs</u>: The tenant-occupier suffered at least a 35% drop in average monthly gross income at the entity level from April to May 2020, compared to April to May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 2019<sup><a href="#fn5">5</a></sup>. </li>
+ <li><u>For NPOs</u>: The tenant-occupier suffered at least a 35% drop in average monthly gross income at the entity level from April to May 2020, compared to April to May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 2019<sup>5</sup>. </li>
-<li>Summary procedure to dissolve companies that have insufficient assets to pay for the administration of the winding up.</li>
 </ol>

 <p><sup id="fn3">3.
-A Singapore group of entities means a group of entities that are incorporated or established in Singapore and which are related through ownership or control in such a way that the group is either required to prepare consolidated financial statements for financial reporting purposes under FRS 110 or an equivalent standard or would have been so required if equity interests in any of the entities were traded on any stock exchange in Singapore. <a href="#fn3" title="Jump back to footnote 3 in the text.">↩</a></sup></p>
+A Singapore group of entities means a group of entities that are incorporated or established in Singapore and which are related through ownership or control in such a way that the group is either required to prepare consolidated financial statements for financial reporting purposes under FRS 110 or an equivalent standard or would have been so required if equity interests in any of the entities were traded on any stock exchange in Singapore. <a href="#ref3" title="Jump back to footnote 3 in the text.">↩</a></sup></p>
 <p><sup id="fn4">4.
 Where none or only one member of the Singapore group of entities has carried on business for 12 months or longer as at the last day of the group’s financial year ending on a date in the year 2018, and more than one member of the same group has carried on business for 12 months or longer as at the last day of the group’s financial year ending on a date in the year 2019, the reference period will be FY2019 instead.
 If the foregoing is inapplicable, if more than one member of the Singapore group of entities has carried on business for 12 months or longer as at the last day of the group’s financial year ending in the year 2020 on a date that is on or before 31 March 2020, the reference period will be FY 2020.
 For any other case, the aggregate average monthly revenue of all members of the group will be extrapolated for comparison against the $100 million revenue threshold.
-Please refer to Regulation 14 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for further details. <a href="#fn4" title="Jump back to footnote 4 in the text.">↩</a></sup></p>
+Please refer to Regulation 14 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for further details. <a href="#ref4" title="Jump back to footnote 4 in the text.">↩</a></sup></p>
 <p><sup id="fn5">5.
-If the tenant-occupier commenced business after 1 April 2019, comparison will be against the period from the date of commencement of business to 24 March 2020 (both dates inclusive) to ascertain the decrease of 35% or more. <a href="#fn5" title="Jump back to footnote 5 in the text.">↩</a></sup></p>
+If the tenant-occupier commenced business after 1 April 2019, comparison will be against the period from the date of commencement of business to 24 March 2020 (both dates inclusive) to ascertain the decrease of 35% or more. <a href="#ref5" title="Jump back to footnote 5 in the text.">↩</a></sup></p>

 **5. Will tenants/ sub-tenants of Government landlords enjoy the same rental waivers?**